John George, President

 Terms of office are staggered.
 Terms of office are for three (3) years, with approximately one-third (⅓) of the directors elected annually.
 Terms will begin at the close of the annual election meeting.
-No voting member is eligible for more than two consecutive terms in any position on the Board except those who were appointed to fill a vacancy.
+The FBA By Laws provide additional details on FBA Board of Director duties.

 Current Board Members